eclipse-tractusx/sig-architecture/docs/decision-records/0001_identity-hub_and_issuer-service.md

 - reliance on central IdP (Keycloak) for issuing credentials
 - security concerns (client credentials are stored)
 - not compliant with DCP (Issuance)

-## Approach

-Provision two new repositories (related PRs [tractusx-identityhub](https://github.com/eclipse-tractusx/.eclipsefdn/pull/117) and [tractusx-issuerservice](https://github.com/eclipse-tractusx/.eclipsefdn/pull/118)), and create Tractus-X distributions of the aforementioned upstream components.

-The relevant components from upstream developments will be used as standard dependencies in the Tractus-X distributions, which reduces necessary efforts concerning development, testing and maintenance significantly.